Let's Go Navy!

-Let's Go Navy! is a 1951 comedy film starring The Bowery Boys.
-The film was released on July 29, 1951, by Monogram Pictures and is the twenty-third film in the series.
+Let's Go Navy! is a 1951 comedy film starring the Bowery Boys, the 23rd film in the series.
+The film was released on July 29, 1951 by Monogram Pictures.

 Plot

-A local charity has raised sixteen hundred dollars and entrusted the boys with it.
-They are then robbed of the cash by two men dressed as sailors.
-Believing them to be real sailors, and in order to catch them, they enlist in the Navy under fake names.
-They spend a year at sea, but cannot locate the thieves.
-However, Sach is able to win two thousand dollars gambling and the boys return to the Bowery.
-It is there that they are robbed by the same two men, but with their CPO Longnecker helping, they are able to capture the crooks.
-They return to the navy office to receive their commendations, but are mistakenly re-enlisted!
+A local charity has raised $1,600 and entrusted the boys with it.
+The boys are robbed of the cash by two men dressed as sailors.
+Believing them to be real sailors, the boys enlist in the Navy under fake names to find the culprits.
+They spend a year at sea but cannot locate the thieves.
+However, Sach wins $2,000 gambling and the boys return to the Bowery.
+They are robbed by the same two men, but with the assistance of their Navy pal Mervin Longnecker, they capture the crooks.
+They return to the Navy office to receive their commendations but are mistakenly reenlisted.